 We are an affiliate of a national program for women in technology, Break Through Tech.
 Our primary funders are Pivotal Ventures (led by Melinda Gates), the Cognizant U.S. Foundation, and Verizon.

 Break Through Tech originated in 2016 as a program called Women in Technology and Entrepreneurship in New York (WiTNY), created in partnership with the City University of New York and a broad set of industry partners.
 Break Through Tech Chicago is the second site, announced in 2020.
-An anticipated expansion will add other sites around the United States.
+A third site in metropolitan Washington, D.C., was announced in 2021.

-We focus on encouraging and supporting college women, and we recognize that additional institutional barriers exist for specific groups, such as Black, Latina, Indigenous, low-income, and first-generation college women and marginalized genders.
-We specifically seek to elevate their voices and grow their numbers within the tech community.
-While women are our primary audience, we welcome all underrepresented gender, racial, and religious identities to our programs.
-And we have ample space for allies: in short, if you believe in our mission, we’d love to have you on our team.
+We focus on encouraging and supporting college women (cis and trans) and nonbinary individuals.
+We recognize that additional institutional barriers exist for Black, Latina, Indigenous, low-income, and first-generation college women, and we specifically seek to elevate their voices and grow their numbers within the tech community.
+We have ample space for allies: in short, if you believe in our mission, we’d love to have you on our team.
 We can work together to promote the visibility and inclusion of women and underrepresented communities in tech.